sassembla/Disquuun/README.md

 #Disquuun

 C# Disque client.
-ver 0.7.2 (essential Disque commands are supported.)
+ver 0.7.2 (only essential Disque commands and options are supported.)

 DotNet Core 1.0 adopetd.
+Running on DotNet 3.5 ~ Core 1.0

 ##Table of Contents
   * [Motivation](#motivation)